-For current trail advisories and closures, visit www.SMCoParks.org.
+For more trail information and routes, visit www.SMCoParks.org.

 Pescadero Creek County Park

 With 5,860 acres, Pescadero is by far the County's largest park.
 Its wilderness includes miles of trails for hikers and equestrians.
 Pescadero Creek Park shares its eastern boundary and a number of trails with Portola Redwoods State Park.
 The trail network also connects to Big Basin Redwoods State Park, offering the opportunity for long hikes through multiple parks.